igorganich/damn-vulnerable-defi-halmos/test/backdoor/README.md

     assertEq(token.balanceOf(recovery), AMOUNT_TOKENS_DISTRIBUTED);
 }
 ```
 At first, you might think that, by analogy with the previous challenges, we will look for a scenario where we empty the `walletRegistry`.
 But, in fact, this is valid behavior.
-It should distribute his tokens to users as a reward.
+It should distribute its tokens to users as a reward.
 Instead, we will check if we can empty the balance of the created wallets:
 ```solidity
 function _isSolved() private view {
     for (uint256 i = 0; i < users.length; i++) {